EddieTheEd/Obsidian-Vault/README.md

 ![](https://github.com/EddieTheEd/Obsidian-Vault/blob/main/README_Files/2nd.png?raw=true)
 ![](https://github.com/EddieTheEd/Obsidian-Vault/blob/main/README_Files/1st.png?raw=true)

-7. You will probably get some error message regarding GitHub.
-That is the plugin that I've installed, you can either ignore it or uninstall it from the community plugins tab (Ctrl + <, Community Plugins)
+7. You will probably get some error messages regarding GitHub or discord.
+Those are for the plugins I've installed, you can either ignore them or uninstall the plugins from the community plugins tab (Ctrl + <, Community Plugins)

 ### **Congratulations, you now see almost exactly what I see!
 You have access to the Graph view (Ctrl + G), and can see all the links between the notes in the vault.
 You also have a downloaded copy of the markdown files.
 Use them however you see fit.**